cboettig/labnotebook/index.md

 This is an experimental site built on [Jekyll](https://github.com/mojombo/jekyll) using CSS from [twitter-bootstrap](http://twitter.github.com/bootstrap/).
-For now, please see my [homepage](http://carlboettiger.info) for more information.
+For now, please see my [homepage](http://carlboettiger.info/index.php) (built on Wordpress) for more information.